bitblit/DockMe/README.md

 1. Push the image to the repo  e.g. **docker push bitblit/circleci-node-8.11-java-10.0.1-python-3.7-elastic-beanstalk**

+## bitblit-circleci-node-12.14-java-10.0.1-chrome-81-yarn1.22

+This image is for my CircleCI builds that need to have both NodeJS and Java - which is anything where I am building a Typescript based API Gateway + its client libraries, for which I use the OpenAPI generator.
+Also includes the AWS CLI, for obvious reasons.
+Includes Chrome headless as well for Puppeteer use.

 ## bitblit-circleci-node-8.11-java-10.0.1

 This image is for my CircleCI builds that need to have both NodeJS and Java - which is anything where I am building